-The Organic Trade Association prioritized several legislative changes for the next Farm Bill to give NOP the tools it needs to prevent fraud.
+The Organic Trade Association prioritized several legislative changes for the 2018 Farm Bill to give NOP the tools it needs to prevent fraud.
 One of our top priorities most relevant to the role of uncertified operations in the supply chain is the section in the Organic Farmer and Consumer Protection

-Act (OFCPA) which calls for a modification to the regulations to limit the type of operations that are excluded from certification under 7 CFR §205.101.
-The language in the House and Senate bill reads:
+Act (OFCPA) that was signed into law in December 2018, which calls for a modification to the regulations to limit the type of operations that are excluded from certification under 7 CFR §205.101.
+The language reads: